Tony Crimes (6th August 1952- 4th December 2016)

 His page remains an account of some of his daily thoughts.
 And the extent to which leisure cycling was a much favoured means of exercise and relaxation.

 It was completed within hours of his demise.
-He recorded his early morning cycle ride with the photos below.
+His ride was early morning.
 His joy for life in his final hours.
 He returned home to a meal..
 Washed his camper van.
 And whilst taking his dog for a walk near his home fell mortally ill…………………… A gentle man at peace with himself – and others.
 The Vale of Clwyd the poorer for his passing.

 If you wish to catch some of the spirit of Denbigh, see what happened when the Tour of Britain arrived in September 2016